Funny Spanish Phrases: 26 random expressions you’ll hear from native speakers

 Even with the translation, you probably don’t have a clue what this one means, right?

-Ok, word for word, this phrase means “to be a nail and dirt”.
-It’s used to describe two people who are together ALL the time.
-They go everywhere together, and talk all the time.
+Word for word, this phrase means “to be a nail and dirt,” giving an image of dirty fingernails.
+It’s used to describe two people who are always together.
+Like describing people as being “joined at the hip” in English, friends who appear as “nail and grime” seem to go everywhere together and talk all the time.

 16. Echarse al agua

-• Cindy and Leonardo will get married next Friday.
+• Cindy and Leonardo are tying the knot next Friday.
 They are thrilled! – Cindy y Leonardo se echarán al agua el viernes que viene. ¡Están contentísimos!

 17. ¡Que pedo!